 The blame game

-That is something you do not see in many making-of, right?
+That is something you do not see in many making-of, right ?
 A very good solution to this is to make inter-departmental meetings.
-At Weta Digital, we had a one hour presentation every week about various topics: it could be matte-painting, color management or surfacing.
+At Weta Digital, we had a one hour presentation every week about various topics : it could be matte-painting, color management or surfacing.
 I found it very useful to learn about other’s departments challenges as it makes your vision broader.
-Set Surfacing generally faces two kinds of issues:
+As lighters we are not necessarily aware but Set Surfacing generally faces two kinds of issues :